 The three resorts on property (Loews Portofino Bay Hotel and Royal Pacific Resort and the Hard Rock Hotel specifically) include FREE Universal Express Passes for each hotel guest (which gives you front of the line access to the most popular rides in the parks), early park admission, priority seating at many restaurants in City Walk and FREE transportation around the resort.
 The Universal Express Passes alone would cost you $84.99 per person x 4 guests = $339.96 per day.
 So, the $100 you are saving a night on your room is NOT worth it!

-Staying on property also means you can take advantage of the beautiful walkways and boat rides available to hotel guests.
+Staying on property at Universal Studios Florida also means you can take advantage of the beautiful walkways and boat rides available to hotel guests.
 It’s a convenient way to get around!

 Upgrade to the Concierge Level